jayze3736/PGR2M/README.md

 ## Demo Pages

-You can find demo page about motion generation and editing result[here](https://jayze3736.github.io/PGR2M_Demo/)
+You can find demo page about motion generation and editing result in [here](https://jayze3736.github.io/PGR2M_Demo/)

 ## Getting Started